-Monitor and update your plan periodically As you move through the chapters of your life, your plan will need to move with you.
-It will your plan will need to move with you.
+Monitor and update your plan periodically

+As you move through the chapters of your life, your plan will need to move with you.
 It will need periodic adjustments.
 We will be ready for them.
-Together with your Oppenheimer financial advisor, we will make proactive and reactive changes to your plan.
+Together with your Oppenheimer financial professional, we will make proactive and reactive changes to your plan.